 Foundation.
 Future board members will come from KEC’s membership.
 The Foundation Board meets quarterly to review applications and award grants to the chosen applicants.

 Foundation grants are awarded primarily to the following projects and organizations:

-Applications for organizations or groups will be accepted through July 3, 2017, which is the next deadline for the 2017-third quarter.
+Applications for organizations or groups will be accepted through January 8, 2018, which is the next deadline for the 2018-first quarter.